refuel-ai/autolabel/docs/index.md

 ## 🌟 (New!)
 Access RefuelLLM through Autolabel

-TODO: Add blog post
+RefuelLLM is a Llama-v2-13b base model instruction tuned on over 2500 unique (5.24B tokens) labeling tasks spanning categories such as classification, entity resolution, matching, reading comprehension and information extraction.
+Averaged across 15 datasets, RefuelLLM performs higher than various LLMs like OpenAI's ChatGPT, Google's Bison and Anthropic's Claude.
+Read more about Refuel LLM in this [blog post](www.refuel.ai/blog-posts/announcing-refuel-llm).

-In order to use Refuel hosted LLMs, you can request access [here](https://refuel-ai.typeform.com/llm-access).
+In order to use Refuel hosted LLMs (including RefuelLLM), you can request access [here](https://refuel-ai.typeform.com/llm-access).

+Read the docs about using RefuelLLM in autolabel [here](https://docs.refuel.ai/guide/llms/llms/#refuel).

 ## Features